Schedule (workplace): On-call scheduling

 An oncall shift, or on-call scheduling, is a practice that requires employees to be available to be called onto last-minute shifts without pre-scheduling.
 In the United States, the practice has been opposed by labor rights groups as "unfair and detrimental to employees."

 Self-scheduling

 Flexible self-scheduling is a practice used when a manager defines scheduling needs based on demand, but allows employees to select, trade, and fill shifts themselves.
 Allowing schedules to be created faster, with less effort, and gives hourly employees more control over their work life.

+Fixed schedule

+A fixed schedule is a workplace scheduling arrangement in which employees work the same set days and hours each week, with little or no variation over time.
+Both the start and end times, as well as the specific days worked, remain consistent throughout the scheduling period.
+Fixed schedules can be applied to both full-time and part-time roles across a variety of industries.

+This consistency provides several advantages, including increased predictability for employees, which enables easier planning of personal commitments and supports improved work-life balance.
+It can also contribute to administrative efficiency for employers, as schedules do not need to be changed frequently.
+Regular work groups or teams can develop stronger collaboration and communication when working together at fixed times.
+In certain sectors, such as retail, manufacturing, or office-based environments, fixed schedules help streamline operations and foster routine.
+However, fixed schedules may offer limited flexibility for employees who require variable hours and may not optimally address fluctuating staffing needs in workplaces with unpredictable or seasonal demands.
+Some employees may also find the lack of variation monotonous over extended periods.